 Higher and advanced higher Health and Food Technology focuses on health, the influence of food and its nutritional properties, and the dietary needs of individuals.
 Through practical learning and assessment activities learners will develop confidence, independence and self management skills.

 Each year pupils are offered the opportunity to visit the Royal Highland Show which allows pupils to see first-hand the variety of foods produced locally and sample local produce.

-The Hospitality course is always very popular amongst pupils due to its highly practical content.
-We currently offer Hospitality Practical Cookery at National 4/5 level.
+The Practical Cookery course is always very popular amongst pupils due to its highly practical content.
+We currently offer Practical Cookery at National 4/5 level.
 During this course pupils will make and amend dishes in line with current healthy eating advice and will also learn how to cost dishes.
 Pupils will be assessed in the form of a practical activity which draws on the knowledge and understanding developed across the course.
 Pupils will be required to plan, prepare and cook a meal for a set number of people within a given timescale and present it appropriately.
 This course is especially suited to pupils looking for a career in the professional hospitality industry and many pupils go on to college and university to further their skills.